Stochastic filtering of a pure jump process with predictable jumps and path-dependent local characteristics: The filtering equation

 is a $\bbY$-martingale. \end{lemma}

 The remainder of this section is dedicated to the proof of Theorem \ref{th:filtering_equation}.
-In order to help readability and to underline the differences with the classical results we summarize the content of the proof.
+In order to help readability and to underline the differences with the classical results we summarize here the content of the proof.

-We first observe that the structure of filtering equation~\eqref{eq:filter} is similar to existing results in the literature, with noise source given by the innovation $(I, m^Y - \hat \bfmu^Y)$ (see Section~\ref{sec:martreprth}).
+The structure of filtering equation~\eqref{eq:filter} is similar to existing results in the literature, with noise source given by the innovation $(I, m^Y - \hat \bfmu^Y)$ (see Section~\ref{sec:martreprth}).
 In particular, the integral with respect to the measure $m^Y - \hat \bfmu^Y$ can be decomposed into three integrals with respect to specific compensated random measures, accounting for totally inaccessible jumps of $Y$ and predictable jumps of $Y$, the latter given by $p^m$ and $p^n$.
 In each of these integrals, integrand processes \eqref{eq:Ui}, \eqref{eq:Upm} and \eqref{eq:Upn} have the typical structure given by the sum of three components, as in~\citet[Ch.
 IV, (1.15)]{bremaud:pp}.

 Moving to more technical aspects, the proof consists of three steps: \begin{itemize} \item[(i)] In Step 1 we provide the semimartingale representation of the conditional expectation of the process the process $\bigl(f(\bfX_t)\bigr)_{t \geq 0}$ by projecting $f(\bfX_t)$ over the $\sigma$-algebra $\cY_t$.
-This part is standard: we use the Martingale Representation Theorem \ref{T:mtg_rep} to provide a first SDE satisfied by the filtering process, where the integrand processes $\gamma$ and $U$ given in~\eqref{eq:martrepr} appear. \item[(ii)] In Step 2 we characterize the process $\gamma$.
+This part is standard: we use the Martingale Representation Theorem \ref{T:mtg_rep} to provide the general structure of the filtering equation in terms of processes $\gamma$ and $U$, as in equation~\eqref{eq:martrepr}, to be determined explicitly. \item[(ii)] In Step 2 we characterize the process $\gamma$.
 To do this, we use the identity

 for a suitable $\bbY$-adapted process $\widetilde W$.
 In this step, although the general procedure of the innovations approach stays the same, particular care must be taken to handle predictable jumps in the signal.
 In fact, the processes on the right and left hand sides of equality \eqref{eq:tower2} need to have the same special semimartingale decomposition and hence the same finite variation and local martingale parts.
-To identify local martingales, the hypothesis that $p^m$ is $\bbY$-predictable together with condition~\eqref{eq:ptmbdd} are particularly relevant. \item[(iii)] In Step 3 we compute the process $U$.
+To identify local martingales, the hypothesis that $p^m$ is $\bbY$-predictable together with condition~\eqref{eq:ptmbdd} are fundamental. \item[(iii)] In Step 3 we compute the process $U$.
 This step uses the identity

 with a suitable $\bbY$-adapted process $\psi$.
 The most delicate and technical part of the proof is again to identify local martingales for the processes in equality~\eqref{eq:tower3}.
 Here we extensively use the crucial fact that both $p^m$ and $p^n$ are $\bbY$-predictable.
 Finally, using that random sets $J_Y^m$, $J^n_Y$ and $J_Y^c$ in \eqref{eq:JYm}, \eqref{eq:JYn} and \eqref{eq:JY}, respectively, are pairwise disjoint allows us to decompose $U$ into three parts~\eqref{eq:Ui}, \eqref{eq:Upm} and \eqref{eq:Upn}. \end{itemize}